impredicative/irc-rss-feed-bot/README.md

 * **`sub/url/pattern`**: Similar to `sub/title/pattern`.
 If a pattern is specified, it is advisable to set `shorten` to `false` for the feed.
 * **`sub/url/repl`**: Similar to `sub/title/repl`.

+#### Feed default settings
+A global default value can optionally be set under `defaults` for some feed-specific settings, namely `new` and `shorten`.
+This value overrides its internal default.
+It facilitates not having to set the same value individually for many feeds.

+Refer to "Feed-specific settings" for the possible values and internal defaults of these settings.
+Refer to the embedded sample configuration for a usage example.

 ### Deployment
 * As a reminder, it is recommended that the alerts channel be registered and monitored.